Battle of Turtucaia(1916)

 - The Battle of Turtucaia took place in 1916.
 Sep 1–6, 1916.

-- Who won the Battle of Turtucaia?
+- What was the outcome of the Battle of Turtucaia?

 - The Bulgaria & Germany were victorious against the Romania.